List of Typical Behaviours

 People with NPD have developed manipulative ways of behaving as it was the only way they could try to get their needs met as children and these patterns have persisted into adulthood.
 Much of what they do and say has an ulterior motive.
 They will often communicate with sarcasm or in a passive aggressive way and their partners and children will become adept at reading the subtext to everything that is said.

-The threat of punishments such as humiliation, narcissistic rage or the silent treatment will always be in the background as manipulative tools whether consciously or unconsciously in the minds of the partner and children.
-The narcissist may nag and moan until they get their own way if they are initially refused something.
-The narcissist will blame the partner or children for everything including their own unhappiness.
+The threat and fear of punishments such as humiliation, narcissistic rage or the silent treatment will always be in the background as manipulative tools, whether consciously or unconsciously, in the minds of their partner and children.
+The narcissist may continually complain until they get their own way if they are initially refused something.
+The narcissist will blame their partner or children for everything including their own unhappiness.
 They will make their partners feel guilty by accusing them of not being supportive enough when they are not doing what the narcissist wants.
 These are all underhand techniques with the motive of getting their own way.

 Nothing they do or say can be taken at face value.
 They will lie and twist reality to try to meet their needs.